 Engaging Schools to Improve Water Quality and Catchment Health

-Hunter Water has proudly partnered with Hunter Local Land Services to provide the School Engagement Project.
-The project provides a series of educational opportunities focused on building the capacity of teachers and schools to learn about catchment health, monitor the conditions in aquatic and terrestrial ecosystems and engage the community on reducing threats to water quality.
+Hunter Water has proudly partnered with Hunter Local Land Services since 2014 to provide the School Engagement Project.
+The project provides a series of educational opportunities focussed on building the capacity of teachers and schools to learn about catchment and waterway health, investigate how healthy their waterways are and engage the community to reduce threats to water quality.

 To get involved in the School Engagement Program, contact (02) 4938 4958.
 For more information about Hunter Local Land Services, click here.